 Smart Insights also reports that triggered and autoresponder emails (the two categories that include welcome emails as well) have much higher open rates.

 A welcome email can tell a user more about the personality of the brand than any other communication.
 Such a message can also reassure customers about the impression they’ve made about the business too.
+Plus, it can help you stop your future emails from going to spam folder.

 However, its influence manifests itself, even more, when you use chatbots.
 Here’s why.